 There are a number of historic buildings and monuments within the town’s walls, and Youghal is among a small number of towns designated as “Irish Heritage Ports” by the Irish Tourist Board.

 Elizabeth Fort is situated outside and to the south of the original walled city and is a fine example of a 17th century star-shaped fort.
 Originally built in 1601 during the reign of Elizabeth I. It was used as an army base for the protection of the city.
 It was demolished by the citizens of Cork in 1603 but they were compelled to rebuild it at their own expense.
-Want to read more about Elizabeth Fort.

 In 1719, Elizabeth Fort became a British military barracks and housed approximately seven hundred men.
 In 1806, a ‘New Barrack’s’ was built on the north side of the city (now called Collin’s Barracks), and Elizabeth fort was converted to a Female Convict Prison.
 It subsequently became home to various bodies such as a station for the Cork City Artillery Militia.
 During the Irish War of Independence (1920-21), it was occupied by the Royal Irish Constabulary and duly handed over to the Provisional Irish government at the end of the war.
-It was a Garda Station (Irish police force) until very recently, and to this day remains one of Cork’s most historic gems.
+It was a Garda Station until very recently, and to this day remains one of Cork’s most historic gems.
 Never been excavated, Elizabeth Fort has a wealth of stories waiting to be discovered and to be told.

 The fort itself is partially open to the public, but is well worth the stroll for the views over the city.
 It is generally accessible from 0930 – 1700.

-Built nearly six hundred years ago by one of Ireland’s greatest chieftans, Cormac MacCarthy, and has been attracting attention ever since.
+Built nearly six hundred years ago by one of Ireland’s greatest chieftains, Cormac MacCarthy, and has been attracting attention ever since.
 Over the last few hundred years, millions have flocked to Blarney making it a world landmark and one of Ireland’s greatest treasures.

 Take a stroll through the Blarney Castle Gardens and Rock Close—an attractive destination in their own right.
-There are a range of themed gardens built into the estate, like Fern Garden, located deep in the woods and designed to feel like a tropical jungle.
-Poison Garden, beside the battlements, is home to a fascinating collection of deadly and dangerous plants from around the world, like the caged specimens of deadly nightshade, wolfsbane and poison ivy.
+There is a range of themed gardens built into the estate, like Fern Garden, located deep in the woods and designed to feel like a tropical jungle.
+Poison Garden, beside the battlements, is home to a fascinating collection of deadly and dangerous plants from around the world, like the caged specimens of deadly nightshade, wolfsbane, and poison ivy.

 For more information visit the Blarney Castle website